code-423n4/2023-07-tapioca-findings/data/naman1778-G.md

 Note that I’ve also flagged instances where the function is public but can be marked as external since it’s not called by the contract, and cases where a constructor is involved

+There are 15 instances of this issue in 13 files:

     File: tapioca-bar-audit/contracts/usd0/BaseUSDO.sol 💰 👥

     215: function initMultiHopBuy(